cloudfoundry/cf-for-k8s/community/CONTRIBUTING.md

 - Add new test cases as applicable.
 In the case of a bug fix, the tests should fail without your code changes.
 For new features try to cover as many variants as reasonably possible.
 - Update the docs as applicable.

-When ready, if you have not already done so, sign a contributor license agreements and submit the PR.
-The PR checks will run unit tests and validate your changes with a `kapp deploy` and a run of `smoketests`.
-If there are failures, check out the individual checks to debug the issue and don't hesitate to ping the members in #cf-for-k8s slack channel for help.
+When ready, if you have not already done so, sign a contributor license agreement and submit the PR.
+The PR checks will run unit tests and validate your changes by upgrading from head of develop to your PR, monitoring application uptime whilst doing so.
+Finally, it will run `smoketests`.
+If there are failures, take a look at the PRs checks, specifically those that failed, and the pipeline output to try and ascertain what went wrong.

+Categories of failure might include:
+- deployment; kapp deploy fails whilst upgrading to your PR.
+Typified by errors in the kapp logs.
+Investigate to determine if the failure was due to changes that broke deployment assumptions.
+- uptime; one or more app uptime checks failed during upgrade.
+Uptimer results on the PR will include a FAILED Http Availability report.
+Change in your PR may have affected the availability of running apps.
+Maintaining app availability during upgrades is a project goal and we cannot allow PRs that can't achieve this.
+- smoke tests; one or more smoke tests failed.
+Typically, a failure to push or curl an app.
+- flake; it happens!
+If you cannot pinpoint the failure to one of the above categories then it might have been a flake.
+We monitor the pipelines and will usually re-trigger them if we believe this to be the case.

+Don't hesitate to ping the members in #cf-for-k8s slack channel for help.

 ### Getting started with contribution